PrathamGR/SkillTrack-AI_Resume_Screening/README.md

 LinkedIn

+Fields not found in resumes are auto-filled with NA.

-Email Results
+📧 Email Results
-Results can be emailed directly to HR via the built-in SMTP functionality.
+Send the generated Excel file directly to HR using SMTP email integration.

-License
+🪪 License
 This project is licensed under the MIT License.